aosabook/500lines/sampler/README.md

 0.091666666666666688
 ```

-## Uses of sampling

-Ok, now that we've constructed a way to randomly generate magical
-items, we might want to use this to compute answers to some
+## Estimating attack damage

+We've seen one example application of sampling: simply generating
+random items that monsters drop.
+I mentioned earlier that sampling can
+also be used when you want to estimate something from the distribution
+as a whole, and there are certainly cases in which we could use our
-questions.
-For example, let's say that damage in our RPG works by
+`MagicItemSampler` to do this!
+For example, let's say that damage in
-rolling some number of D12s (twelve-sided dice).
-The player gets to
+our RPG works by rolling some number of D12s (twelve-sided dice).
+The
-roll one die by default, and then add dice according to their strength
+player gets to roll one die by default, and then add dice according to
-bonus.
-So, for example, if they have a +2 strength bonus, they can
+their strength bonus.
+So, for example, if they have a +2 strength
-roll three dice.
-The damage dealt is then the sum of the dice.
+bonus, they can roll three dice.
+The damage dealt is then the sum of
+the dice.

-We might want to specify a way to assign hit points to monsters based
+We might want to know how much damage a player might deal after
-on the current ability level of the player.
-For example, let's say the
-player has one weapon (but we don't know what the stats bonuses on
+finding some number of weapons (e.g., as a factor in setting the
+difficulty of monsters).
+Let's say that after collecting two items, we
-them are), and we want the player to be able to defeat the monster
+want the player to be able to defeat monsters within three hits in
-within three hits about half the time.
-How many hit points should the
+about 50% of the battles.
+How many hit points should the monster have?
-monster have?

 One way to answer this question is through sampling.
 We can use the
 following scheme: